ContinuousEngineeringProject/ContinuousEngineeringPlatform/docs/TESTING.md

 Bugs fixes should include a unit test case which exercises the bug.

-A bug fix may also include new assertions in an existing integration tests for the API endpoint.
+A bug fix may also include new assertions in an existing integration test.

 ## Running tests